 So my question is, what’s the point of major media companies challenging the release of exclusive photos by the White House when many of these companies, not three weeks later, just turn around and publish those photos, including…

-…and, does a retweet from a Bloomberg
+…and, does a retweet from a Bloomberg journalist count?

-Facebook shot below (uncredited) of Bush in the hallway after he went looking for the press corps, and NYT photographer Stephen Crowley.
+All that, by the way, when the closest the media got to the fun was the Facebook shot below (uncredited) of Bush in the hallway after he went looking for the press corps, and NYT photographer Stephen Crowley.

 Perhaps I’m missing something.

-the protest letter sent to the White House on November 21 and signed by those 37 different news organizations (including the ones above) represented a de facto boycott of this exclusionary imagery.
+I thought the point of the protest letter sent to the White House on November 21 and signed by those 37 different news organizations (including the ones above) represented a de facto boycott of this exclusionary imagery.